JR-1991/sdrdm-database/examples/mysql/README.md

-# Example #1: Setting up a MySQL database and add an EnzymeML model
+# Setting up a MySQL database and add an EnzymeML model

 The following example demonstrates how to set up a MySQL database using Docker and sdRDM-DB.
 Here we will make use of the `create_tables` functionality to enrich the database by parts of the EnzymeML model to store `proteins` and `reactants`.